Triggerise/triggerise.github.io/index.markdown

 "

 What-We-Do-Title: 'How we do it'
-What-We-Do-Description: "<h3>Adolescents access health and wellbeing services through our digital platform, Tiko Here’s how it works:</h3>
+What-We-Do-Description: "<h3>Adolescents and youth access health and wellbeing services through our digital platform, Tiko Here’s how it works:</h3>
 \n\n\n
 <b>Sign up</b>
 \n\n
-Young people sign up to Tiko through one of our community mobilisers or directly via membership card, SMS or by chatting with our chatbot on WhatsApp
+Young people sign up to Tiko through one of our community mobilisers or through a friend; they can use our membership card, SMS, WhatsApp or Telegram
 \n\n\n
 <b>Choose</b>
 \n\n
-Platform users choose services such as short- and long-term contraceptives; HIV & AIDS treatment including PrEP and ART; mental health support and wellness products and services such as sanitary pads, community counselling and peer group networks
+Platform users choose where to access services from a network of pre-qualified clinics and pharmacies.
+They can access health services such as short- and long-term contraceptives, HIV testing, PrEP, ART and wellbeing services such as mental health support, sanitary pads and counselling.
+Users can also benefit from skills-development to support with employment
 \n\n\n
 <b>Afford</b>
 \n\n